 Project management, time management, and of course, team management are all fundamental skills to practice and sharpen.
 However, a quite tricky job is to manage the workload and set strategic priorities.
-The working volume is the basis on which a manager decides on which tasks each teammate devotes time on, in a project.
+The working volume is the basis on which a manager decides which tasks each teammate devotes time on, in a project.
 Many will answer that if you have enough working hands, “why is it that hard to succeed in workload management?”.
 So, what can go wrong?
 How can you recognize the signs of problematic activity within a team project?

 Managers and employees can be equally responsible for any project workload balancing problems.
 However, if team communication is sufficient, then anything can be solved.
-The real problem is when bridges have not been built properly, and various issues are piling up – issues like lack of strategic priorities, unsuccessful end results, employees’ breakdowns, and high staff turnover.
+The real problem is when bridges have not been built properly, and various issues are piling up – issues like lack of strategic priorities, unsuccessful end results, employee breakdowns, and high staff turnover.

-In this blog post, we will be exploring all the red flags that point towards a workload mismanagement case.
+In this blog post, we will be exploring all the red flags that point toward a workload mismanagement case.
 Some of them are more apparent while others need attention to detail, so be on the lookout for any signs.

-Employees complain about the volume of work
+1. Employees complain about the volume of work

 This sign can appear in two forms.
 First, some employees may complain about the lack of things to do.
 The ones who do not have enough to do will not feel particularly useful.
 Doing very little in a team that works hard clearly shows a workload mismatch.
-In this case, if you have broken a project in stages, then those employees can be given more tasks.
+In this case, if you have broken a project into stages, then those employees can be given more tasks.
 If they are in junior positions, they can work next to a more experienced team member.
 This way, they will not stay empty-handed, and they will also learn valuable working insight.

-Employees are not sure what to focus on
+2. Employees are not sure what to focus on

-Deadlines are heavy on your team
+3. Deadlines are heavy on your team

 Naturally, projects have deadlines that you and the client have agreed on.
 In the case that your team cannot meet the deadlines, then this unfortunate incident conceals workload management issues.
 A possible explanation could be the excessive workload.
-Even though it forces employees to overwork filled with anxiety, the results are not always delivered on time.
-In this case, getting new hires on board will likely solve the problem.
+Even though it forces employees to overwork, filled with anxiety, the results are not always delivered on time.
+So, getting new hires on board will likely solve the problem.
 However, if your team is big enough to balance the workload of a project, then you should define strategic priorities to solve any workload problems.
 Workload allocation should be conducted more carefully, and all team members should contribute according to their abilities.

-Teams deliver results only under constant supervision
+4. Teams deliver results only under constant supervision

-Some employees feel discriminated against
+5. Some employees feel discriminated against

 How to resolve workload management issues

-If you want to find the source of a problem, the best thing to do is to fall back on hard data.
+If you want to find the source of a problem, the best thing to do is fall back on hard data.
 That is why timesheet monitoring per employee is absolutely vital.
 It showcases how many tasks each teammate is working on and how much time is spent on them.
 Task and time allocation can contribute to the success or failure of a project.
-For example, paying employees for more working hours than a project needs decreases revenue, and creates budget problems.
+For example, paying employees for more working hours than a project needs decreases revenue and creates budget problems.
 Therefore, as a project manager, you should distribute tasks to all the members and find ways to keep the, not so busy, employees occupied.
 Assigning them to multiple projects is a way to suitably utilize their skills while helping them get professional experience.

-On the other hand, if you have allocated tasks properly, but the workload overwhelms your team, you still have to act.
+On the other hand, if you have allocated tasks appropriately, but the workload overwhelms your team, you still have to act.
 Especially if a project has recent updates and added requirements, you should ask for a deadline extension as well as discuss extra charges.